sandrayoe/mms_prototype/README.md

 Based: React (TypeScript)

-See other brances for each version
+See other branches for each version

+Main program is located in src-BluetoothContext.tsx

 Ver1 - 12/3/2025
 UI almost ready